99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Stage variables: like Env. variables (config) but for API Gateway, use them for often changing values so it prevents redeployment every time.
 A common use defining to which Lambda function it points and when you deploy V2 change a % of traffic to the new one changing the Stage Var.
-(Canary Deployment)
+(Canary Deployment) Also used to implement and run different versions for testing purposes

 Integration types:
 - Mock: API Gateway returns a response without sending the request to the backend